FelberMartin/kompositum/README.md

 # 💎 Wortschatz - Wörter Suche

-**Wortschatz** is a fun german word building app, where you have combine words to valid compounds.
+**Wortschatz** is a fun german word building app, where you have to combine words to valid compounds.
-The app is written with Flutter (dart) and is currently available for Android on the Google Play Store.
+The app is written with Flutter (dart) and is currently available for Android on the Google Play Store ([here](https://play.google.com/store/apps/details?id=com.development_felber.compose&pli=1)).

 <p float="left">
   <img src="./assets/images/playstore/simple.png" width="200" />